Category: Fashion

 Hermès Fall Winter 2026 Bag Review | Cargo Kelly, Mini Plume, Picotin Micro, and Bolide Utility

-Nadège Vanhée’s Return to the Equestrian Logic of Objects In most luxury houses, a new season arrives with the expectation of a new handbag icon.
+Nadège Vanhée’s Return to the Equestrian Logic of Objects Most luxury houses build each season around a new handbag icon.
 A silhouette appears on the runway, editors speculate about its name, and within months it becomes the object around which marketing narratives are constructed.
-Hermès has never operated that way.…
+Hermès has never operated that way.
+Rather than introducing new bag…

 -